 - 1 1/2 cups braising liquid from the country style ribs (or a good stock, chicken, pork, beef)

 - salt & pepper to taste

-- parsley and grated Parmesan cheese for garnish
+- grated Parmesan for garnish, optional

-Add the braising liquid, bring to a boil and then turn down to a vigorous simmer until reduced to a sauce like consistency, about 15 to 20 minutes.
+Add the braising liquid, bring to a boil and then turn down to a vigorous simmer until reduced to a sauce-like consistency, about 15 to 20 minutes.

 Turn heat down and add the pork, shredding if needed, into chunks.
 Gently warm through.
 Taste for salt and pepper and add if desired.